 EISB, once activated with addition of amendments, will be a self-sustaining passive process.
-As long as the subsurface conditions remain suitable for the bacteria, the reductive dechlorination process will continue without additional intervention.
+As long as the subsurface conditions remain suitable for the bacteria and there are sufficient nutrients for microbial activity, the reductive dechlorination process will continue without additional intervention.
 There are two goals of bioremedial operations at SWMU 211-A that will be addressed in this RA.
 The short-term goal of bioremedial operations is to attain subsurface UCRS conditions that allow bioremedial activity capable of dechlorinating TCE and degradation products to be accelerated and increase reductive dechlorination of the VOCs.
+This will be attained when performance monitoring samples indicate that concentrations of one or more TCE degradation products have increased above their baseline levels and other groundwater/geochemical parameters are suitable.
+Attaining this short-term goal, however, is not an indication that remediation is complete.
+Table 1 provides the ideal range for geochemical/groundwater parameters for EISB to occur (DOE 2019a).
+The information in Table 1 was reproduced from Section 4.2, Table 2, of the CFC RDR.

-This will be deemed complete when performance monitoring samples indicate that concentrations of TCE degradation products have increased above the baseline levels for those parameters.
-The long-term goal is to reduce VOC migration from contaminated subsurface soils in the treatment areas so that contaminants migrating from the treatment areas do not result in exceedance of maximum contaminant levels (MCLs) in the underlying RGA groundwater.
+The long-term goal is to reduce VOC migration from contaminated subsurface soils in the treatment areas so that contaminants migrating from the treatment areas do not result in exceedance of MCLs in the underlying RGA groundwater.
 Data collected from the long-term MW network will be used to determine when this goal has been attained.
 The time frame for attaining the long-term goal is expected to require 39 years, as indicated in the ROD.